 Stronger professional riders have been known to run up to a 38-tooth chainring at the front.
 However, at the amateur level most riders will normally go for a 32- or 34-tooth chainring instead.

 Cassette sizes usually range from a 10- or 11-tooth sprocket for the hardest gear to a 51- or 52-tooth sprocket for the easiest climbing gear.

 This is a pretty big spread and should keep those legs turning up the steepest of climbs.

 Cross-country bikes will commonly be fitted with lightweight disc brakes.
 These will have smaller rotors, with most riders opting for 160mm front and rear.

-Some particularly powerful riders may pop a 180mm rotor on the front, and super-lightweight riders may go for a 140mm on the rear, but in general, 160mm is what’s seen most commonly.
+Some particularly powerful riders may pop a 180mm rotor on the front, and the lightest riders may go for a 140mm on the rear, but in general, 160mm is what’s seen most commonly.

 XC disc brakes won’t be quite as powerful as the brakes you’ll find on an enduro bike, but they’re more than capable for the job at hand.

 On the most affordable bikes, these may be cable-actuated disc brakes, but from the mid-range and up, you’ll find hydraulic mountain bike disc brakes on all cross-country bikes.